It all began with a vision.

-In 1988, their vision was put to work when they hired Brian Price, who had a degree and an interest in fishing.
-Brian Price and wife Susan took on the positions of Executive and Finance Directors and served for over 25 years.
+In 1988, their vision was put to work when they hired Brian Price, who had a degree in geology and an interest in fishing.
+Brian Price and his wife, Susan, took on the positions of Executive and Finance Directors and served for over 25 years.
 The staff of two has grown over the years and is now led by Executive Director Tom Nelson.

-Since the beginning, the staff and board of the Leelanau Conservancy has worked tirelessly to protect the places that you love and the character that makes the Leelanau Peninsula so unique.
+Since the beginning, the staff and board of the Leelanau Conservancy have worked tirelessly to protect the places that you love and the character that makes the Leelanau Peninsula so unique.
 Our organization has earned a reputation as one of the premier land trusts in the country, with projects touching lives and saving land in each of Leelanau’s 11 townships.
-Since our formation in 1988, we have preserved over 13,000 acres and created 25 Natural Areas for public enjoyment with more than 15 miles of hiking trails.
+Since our formation in 1988, we have preserved nearly 14,000 acres and created 26 Natural Areas for public enjoyment with more than 20 miles of hiking trails.